 We have incurred losses in each year since our formation in 2002.
-As of September 30, 2010, we had experienced net losses during the development stage of \$146.6 million.
-Our net loss applicable to common stockholders for the nine months ended September 30, 2010 was \$13.4 million and for the fiscal years ended December 31, 2009, 2008 and 2007 was \$31.9 million, \$37.9 million and \$28.6 million, respectively.
+As of December 31, 2008, we had a deficit accumulated during the development stage of \$101.3 million.
+Our net losses applicable to common stockholders for the fiscal years ended December 31, 2008, 2007 and 2006 were \$37.9 million, \$28.6 million and \$17.7 million, respectively.
 We have funded our operations to date principally from the sale of our securities and through the issuance of indebtedness.
 Development of a new medical device, including conducting clinical trials and seeking regulatory approvals, is a long, expensive and uncertain process.
-If our Maestro System is approved for marketing by the U.S. Food and Drug Administration (FDA), Australian Therapeutic Goods Administration (TGA) or regulatory authority of another country we expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
+If our Maestro System is approved for marketing by the U.S. Food and Drug Administration (FDA) we expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
 We expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support operating as a public company and develop our intellectual property portfolio.
 For these reasons, we expect to continue to incur significant and increasing operating losses for the next several years.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with developing new medical devices, we are unable to predict the extent of any future losses or when we will become profitable, if ever.